KFlamsted/UmbracoContentCreator/README.md

 # UmbracoContentCreator

-This project is primarily an agent code-generated project designed to streamline content creation using Umbraco CMS.
-The aim is to make a content creator website and easily add content to it.
+This project is primarily an agent code-generated project using Umbraco CMS as content management and then a react client as the website to show the content.
+The aim is also to show content created on external sites such as youtube, twitch, bsky/twitter etc.
-This readme is WIP

 ## Features